Take your map reading skills to a whole new level by learning how to read the USGS topo map, but first, get the map here.

 Get Your Own USGS Topo Maps for Camping and Survival

 Launched in 2009, the US Topo Quadrangles project provides free online quadrangle topographic maps for anyone living in the continental United States.
 Produced by the National Geospatial Program, these USGS topo maps are modeled after the standard 7.5 minutes, 1:24,000 base maps that went into circulation shortly after World War II.

 This map allowed users to not only get directions but also be advised of whether they're going uphill, downhill, or over flat land.
 These maps are useful for hiking, camping, and rural road navigation.

-Each 7.5-minute quadrangle map covers an area of 49 to 70 square miles, which is a big area for a map which can fit on a small sheet of paper.
-If you’re not familiar with topographic maps, you might get a little confused the first time you look at one.
+Each 7.5-minute quadrangle map covers an area of 49 to 70 square miles, a big area for a map that can fit on a small sheet of paper.
+If you're not familiar with topographic maps, you might get a little confused the first time you look at one.

 It's filled with squiggly lines (called contour lines), but they can easily be deciphered once you know what you're looking at.
 Here are a few of the things you need to learn about using USGS Topo Maps.